Anthonyg5005/hf-scripts/README.md

 - EXL2 Private Quant V4
   - Automatic detections

-- Auto exl2 upload ipynb
+- Auto exl2 upload script
   - Will create repo and have quants from 2-6 bpw (or custom) on individual branches
-  - Also Windows/Linux supported scripts afterwards for non jupyterlab environments (don't have mac)
+  - Windows/Linux support (don't have mac)
+  - Colab version will use this with markdown parameters

 - [Upload folder](https://huggingface.co/Anthonyg5005/hf-scripts/blob/unfinished/upload%20to%20hub.py)
   - Uploads user specified folder to specified repo, can create private repos too